andrescosta/jobico-cloud/README.md

 Each VM instance runs on KVM and is initialized using Cloud-Init with a Debian 12 cloud image.
 Subsequently, the instances are managed by libvirt and its command-line utilities.
 The Kubernetes services within each VM are controlled by Systemd.

+## TLS

+The communication between components in the cluster is protected by TLS.
+A CA is created as part of the process and  certificates are issued using OpenSSL and deployed in each server.
+The implementation can be found here: scripts/plugins/tls.sh and the configuration template files in this place: extras/tls/

 ## Design

 The script is structured around a core library that handles primary functionalities such as creation and destruction fo clusters, complemented by a suite of plugins that offer customization options for the stack.